NBISweden/workshop-reproducible-research/docs/snakemake.md

 .
 ```

+!!! tip
-> Tip: Sometimes you may want to trigger removal of temporary files without actually rerunning the jobs.
+  Sometimes you may want to trigger removal of temporary files without actually rerunning the jobs.
 You can then use the `--touch` flag, which will run though the workflow and update the timestamps on all output files without actually executing the code in `shell`.

 Snakemake has a number of options for marking files: